CornellCustomDev/CD_cwd_events/README.md

 ## Running the tests

-starte a local server in the /dev folder using http-server
+start a local server in the /dev folder using http-server

 ```bash
 npm install -global http-server